2020PB/police-brutality/reports/Colorado.md

 ### Police shoot protester from behind with tear gas canister | June 2nd

-Elisabeth Epps, Use of Force committee member for Denver Police, shot in back with tear gas canisters.
+Use of Force committee member for Denver Police, shot in back with tear gas canisters.

 **Links**